raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_1.md

 Work your way through this part of the course, Part 1, to ensure that you understand the background and emphasis of the trial.

 All links within this online course open the relevant file or webpage within this tab.
-This is to avoid having too many seperate tabs open at the same time.
+This is to avoid having too many separate tabs open at the same time.
 When you click a link, simply click the 'return' or 'go back' arrow in your browser to come back to this online course again.

 --- /task ---